 The problem comes when we have to activate the illumination (by a touch on the screen).
 The readability is complicated, and we have to focus the view quite a bit because the illumination is very low.
 Also the angle of vision with this type of illumination is very small.

 I would show you an image, but the truth is that it wouldn't look the way it does in reality.
 Especially because by retouching it I can make it look perfect, or look worse than it does.

-Impossible to connect ANT+ sensors - And this is the section of "Garmin, I don't understand why you are doing this".
-Although the model that precedes it, the Garmin Vivosmart, allowed connection to external sensors (pulse and cycling speed); inexplicably this option is not present in the Vivosmart HR.
-Well, we have the optical sensor integrated, although depending on what moments we may be interested in using a pulse sensor in the chest; but what is lost is the possibility of pairing it with a cycling speed sensor.
+Impossible to connect ANT+ sensors - And this is the "Garmin, I don't understand why you do this" section.
+Although the model that precedes it, the Garmin Vivosmart, allowed connection to external sensors (pulse and speed for cycling); inexplicably this option is not present in the Vivosmart HR.
+Well, we have the integrated optical sensor, although at certain times we may be interested in using a pulse sensor on the chest; but what is lost is the ability to pair it with a cycling speed sensor.